 The southern red mite is the key spider mite pest attacking blueberry plants in Florida.
 Southern red mites primarily infest the lower side of the leaf, giving the leaf a bronzing appearance when the population is high.
-Southern red mites also produce a protective web made of silk over the infested surface to protect them from predators.
-The underside of leaves should be closely examined with a 10x hand lens for adults, shed skins, and webbing.
+Southern red mites produce a protective web over the infested surface to protect them from predators.
+The underside of leaves should be closely examined with a 10x hand lens for adults, white shed skins, and webbing.
 Tapping foliage onto a sheet of white paper can also be used to find adult mites.
-A few miticides, including fenazaquin (Magister[®]), fenpyroximate (Portal[®]) and acequinocyl (Kanemite[®]), have recently been labelled for spider mites.
-See Table 2 and EDIS publication ENY-1006, "Mite Pests of Southern Highbush Blueberry in Florida" (https://edis.ifas.ufl.edu/ publication/IN1284).
+A few miticides, including Magister® (fenazaquin), Portal® (fenpyroximate), and Kanemite® (acequinocyl), have been labelled for spider mites.
+See Table 2 and EDIS publication ENY-1006, "Mite Pests of Southern Highbush Blueberry in Florida" (https://edis.ifas.ufl.edu/publication/IN1284).